Probation Violation & House Arrest

 You don't have to commit a crime to violate probation.
 Your probation officer may send a violation of probation or community control/house arrest warrant to the judge if you are either charged with another crime or with a technical violation.
 Technical violations include breaking curfew, not reporting to the officer, and failing a drug test.

 If you were not informed of your responsibilities during probation, this could help your defense.
 Trying to defend yourself from a probation violation charge is very difficult—the prosecution does not need much evidence to confirm a violation.
-Your attorney will need to be experienced in probation hearings and know how to prove that you did not intentionally violate the judge’s terms.
+Your criminal defense attorney will need to be experienced in probation hearings and know how to prove that you did not intentionally violate the judge’s terms.

 You need to act fast when accused of violating probation.
 Call (727) 202-4858 to contact our skilled criminal defense lawyer in St. Petersburg today.
 We are available to clients 24/7.